ARIZONA 14 DAYS

 DAY 1 and 2

-• Renting a car is your best option.
-The PHX Sky Train® transports travelers between the airport terminals and the Rental Car Center.
+Renting a car is the best choice.
+The PHX Sky Train takes travelers from the airport terminals to the Car Rental Center.

-2. Take a hike in Camelback Mountain: If you enjoy outdoor activities, hike up Camelback Mountain.
-It offers breathtaking views of the Phoenix skyline and the surrounding desert.
+Take a hike up Camelback Mountain: It offers breathtaking views of the Phoenix skyline and the surrounding desert.
 The Echo Canyon Trail (2.5 mi. out & back) and Cholla Trail (slightly easier, 2.6 mi. out & back)) are popular options, but please note that they can be challenging and require proper footwear and preparation.

 Stay hydrated: Drink plenty of water throughout the day, even if you do not feel thirsty.
 Avoid alcoholic and caffeinated beverages as they can contribute to dehydration.